comp-imaging-sci/CLS-Mask_R-CNN/README.md

     <img src="figures/post_processing.png" width="600" height="200">
 </p>

 This code is an extension from the work of [matterport Mask R-CNN](https://github.com/matterport/Mask_RCNN).
 Please condider to cite both repositories (blbbex below) if you are using this in your research.
-You can download the pre-trained weights on [Googl Drive Pretrain Mask R-CNN CLS](https://drive.google.com/open?id=10vgXowD2M8xRrs6-A5pXCUbDlOUfan2A) and put in under this directory and change the path to load the model.
+You can download the pre-trained weights on [Google Drive Pretrain Mask R-CNN CLS](https://drive.google.com/open?id=10vgXowD2M8xRrs6-A5pXCUbDlOUfan2A) and put in under this directory and change the path to load the model.

 ## Requirements
 ```